Genesis Foundation: Royal Academy of Arts

 The Genesis Foundation's relationship with the Royal Academy began in 2020 when Rebecca Salter, who was elected the school's first female president at the end of 2019, was awarded the Genesis Foundation Prize for her work in her former role as Keeper of the RA schools.

 In 2023, the Genesis Foundation announced its new Genesis Future Curators Programme which provides two two-year curatorial positions at the Royal Academy.

 Open to anyone with an arts-related degree, the Genesis Future Curators are placed within the Exhibitions and Collections departments, providing a unique opportunity to gain a 360-degree view of the life of a Curator at the RA.

-The inaugural Genesis Future Curators, Natasha Fyffe (Exhibitions) and Gabriel Jamroz (Collections), began their training in Autumn 2023.

 Genesis Theatre Design Programme

 In December 2022, the Genesis Foundation announced its Genesis Theatre Design Programme, a free training and mentoring programme for global majority applicants who are from socially and economically challenging backgrounds who want to pursue a career in theatre as a designer.

 It is a partnership between the Mulberry UTC Creative Industry Training College, the National Theatre, The School of Historical Dress and Brixton House and funded by the Genesis Foundation, National Theatre Foundation, with additional support from the James Family Charitable Trust.

 The Genesis Theatre Design Programme is led and delivered by three theatre artists in collaboration with the National Theatre: Gbolahan Obisesan, Sadeysa Greenaway-Bailey and ULTZ.

-The first cohort began their training in May 2023.
+The first cohort began their training in May 2023 and ended the programme in October 2025.